aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/ebs/statefulset-with-ebs.md

 StatefulSet/catalog-mysql
 ```

 To apply, the changes.
-We first need to delete the current `catalog-mysql` StatefulSet because StatefulSets [do not allow the update of underline persistent storage](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#limitations).
+We first need to delete the current `catalog-mysql` StatefulSet because StatefulSets [do not allow the update of underlying persistent storage](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#limitations).
 It requires to re-create the StatefulSet object from scratch.
 First let's delete it:

 ```bash
 $ kubectl delete statefulset catalog-mysql -n catalog